Quark–gluon plasma: Production

 Production of QGP in the laboratory is achieved by colliding heavy atomic nuclei (called heavy ions as in an accelerator atoms are ionized) at relativistic energy in which matter is heated well above the Hagedorn temperature T_{H} = 150 MeV per particle, which amounts to a temperature exceeding 1.66 trillion K. This can be accomplished by colliding two large nuclei at high energy (note that 175 MeV is not the energy of the colliding beam).
 Lead and gold nuclei have been used for such collisions at CERN SPS and BNL RHIC, respectively.
 The nuclei are accelerated to ultrarelativistic speeds (contracting their length) and directed towards each other, creating a "fireball", in the rare event of a collision.
 Hydrodynamic simulation predicts this fireball will expand under its own pressure, and cool while expanding.
 By carefully studying the spherical and elliptic flow, experimentalists put the theory to test.

 Diagnostic tools

-There is overwhelming evidence for production of quark–gluon plasma in relativistic heavy ion collisions.
+Quark–gluon plasma is produced in relativistic heavy ion collisions.